Estimating and interpreting secondary attack risk: Binomial considered harmful: Methods

 \subsection{Household outbreak simulations}

 We simulated household outbreaks using Erd\H{o}s-R\'enyi random graphs~\cite{bollobas1998random, RN1}, where each pair of nodes is connected independently with probability $p$.
 In our graphs, each node represents a household member and $p$ is the SAR.
-One node is fixed as the index case, and all household members connected to the index case by a series of edges are infected.
+One node is fixed as the primary case, and all household members connected to the primary case by a series of edges are infected.

-We performed 10,000 simulations for each combination of household size and SAR.
+We performed 40,000 simulations for each combination of household size and SAR.
 In each simulation, there were 200 independent households of the same size.
-We used logistic regression to calculate the proportion of susceptible household members who were infected with a 95\% confidence interval.
-We then calculated a cluster-adjusted confidence interval using the multi-way clustering method of Cameron, Gelbach, and Miller~\cite{cameron2011robust}, which is implemented in the \texttt{R} package \texttt{multiwayvcov}~\cite{multiwayvcov}.
-All confidence intervals were calculated on the logit scale as $\hat{\beta} \pm 1.96\, \sigma$ where $\hat{\beta} = \logit(\hat{p})$ is the estimated log odds of infection and $\sigma$ is the unadjusted or cluster-adjusted standard error estimate.
+We used logistic regression to calculate the proportion of susceptible household members who were infected with a naive 95\% confidence interval.
+We then calculated a cluster-adjusted confidence interval using generalized estimating equations (GEE) with a robust variance estimate.
+The variance inflation factor (VIF) was calculated as the ratio of the robust variance to the naive variance.
+All confidence intervals were calculated on the logit scale as $\hat{\beta} \pm 1.96\, \sigma$ where $\hat{\beta} = \logit(\hat{p})$ is the estimated log odds of infection and $\sigma$ is the naive or robust standard error estimate.
 Finally, we transformed the confidence intervals to the probability scale and estimated the coverage probabilities for the true household SAR and the true household FAR.

-Simulations were implemented in Python version 3.5.1 (\texttt{www.python.org}) using NumPy version 1.11 (\texttt{www.numpy.org}), NetworkX version 1.11 (\texttt{networkx.github.io}), and pandas version 0.18.0 (\texttt{www.pandas.pydata.org}).
-Statistical analysis was performed in \texttt{R} version 3.3 (\texttt{www.r-project.org}) using RPy2 version 2.7.0 (\texttt{rpy2.bitbucket.io}).
-These software packages are free and open-source, and the code is available in the Web Appendix (\texttt{SARcode.py}).